PeaPodTechnologies/PeaPod/README.md

 ### Innovations
-PeaPod is not a fancy container with a light stand.
+PeaPod is *not* a fancy container with a light stand.

-PeaPod can precisely replicate climates for optimal growing conditions but also has the ability to collect data during the growing cycles.
-This data is then used to further optimize climate parameters so food grown in PeaPods will taste better over time.
+PeaPod can **precisely** replicate climates for optimal growing conditions, and also has the ability to collect plant growth data during the growing cycle.
+This data is then used to further *optimize climate parameters* so food grown in PeaPods will taste better over time.

-PeaPod is modular and easy to assemble.
+PeaPod is *modular* and *easy to assemble*.
 Construction with aluminum extrusion allows PeaPods to be transported like IKEA furniture, useful for situations where a lot of food is required at the end of a long journey.
 Alot of PeaPods can be collapsed into a tiny space.
 This also means PeaPods can be configured to be any size to grow any type of plant.

 PeaPod is self-optimizing, versatile, easy to assemble, and it makes food.
 ## Production